-Comprehensive Medical Eye Exams
+Medical Eye Exams

 According to the American Academy of Ophthalmology, many sight-threatening diseases, if detected early, can be cured or treated to prevent, or slow, the progression of any vision loss.
 The most important preventive step is receiving routine examinations by a qualified eye care professional.
-Children should receive their first comprehensive eye examination before the age of four, unless a specific condition or history of family childhood vision problems warrants an earlier examination.
+Children should receive their first comprehensive eye examination before the age of four unless a specific condition or history of family childhood vision problems warrants an earlier examination.
 Persons ages 20 to 40 should have an eye exam every 5 years, unless visual changes, pain, flashes of light, new floaters, injury, or tearing occurs.
 Then, immediate care is necessary.
-Persons 40 to 64 years old should have an eye exam every two to four years, and persons age 65 and over every one to two years.
+Persons 40 to 64 years old should have an eye exam every two to four years, and persons aged 65 and over every one to two years.

 Persons with diabetes are at risk for several eye disorders, including diabetic retinopathy, glaucoma, and cataracts, and should have eye examinations every year.

-African-Americans are at greater risk for glaucoma, and should have eye examinations every 3 to 5 years before the age of 40, and every two years after age 40.
+African-Americans are at greater risk for glaucoma and should have eye examinations every 3 to 5 years before the age of 40, and every two years after age 40.

-Vision Insurance Exams
+Vision vs Medical Insurance